I started writing about "RDO" when I noticed how little info was available online.

 - Biggest Fish Contest Completed: The honest joys of relaxing fishing.
 Now co-op with a side of competition.
 Go to any of the many fishing spots (i.e. “large bodies of water”) and launch this.
 Whoever catches the fish with the most weight wins.

-With the Frontier Pursuits update comes three new Roles to make Online a little less boring.
-The Trader, Collector, Bounty Hunter, and Moonshiner Roles add on an extra form of profitability but also a new set of Daily Challenges.
-None of these will count toward/mess up your Challenge Streaks, or give any incentive for completion, other than a little extra Gold for each one done.
-However doing any one of these will keep your Daily Streak alive.
+With the Frontier Pursuits update comes some new Roles to make Online a little less boring.
+The Trader, Collector, Bounty Hunter, Moonshiner, and Naturalist Roles add on an extra form of profitability but also a new set of Daily Challenges.
+With each Role comes three Role Challenges.
+After the Naturalist update doing any nine Role Challenges will award you with the same bonus as completing the General Dailies.
+Doing just one of these Role Challenges will keep your Daily Streak alive.
 Some are not available until you have unlocked a certain Rank and/or bought the required equipment for the corresponding Role.
 For the most part, they are self-explanatory, but some pose problems (i.e. glitches) that are not explained.

 - X Bounties Brought in From [State]: Do not use the same Bounty Board twice!
 For example, if the Challenge says "West Elizabeth" got to Strawberry, then Watson Station, etc. The game won't count bounties from the same location, regardless of difficulty.